PedroGBello/CS50/week_04/02_filter-less/readme.md

 > [!NOTE]
 > For this problem, I extended the functionality of code provided by CS50’s staff, working on the four functions in `helpers.c`.
+> Besides, there's an `images` folder provided by the CS50's staff to test this program.

 ### Introduction